mcdemarco/cardpen/README.md

 The main example makes very simple cards for the game [Pico](https://boardgamegeek.com/boardgame/2051/pico).
 The examples directory contains three examples, all intended for a retheme of the game [Sleuth](https://boardgamegeek.com/boardgame/594/sleuth).

 Some images in the examples are from [Game-icons.net](http://game-icons.net).
+The UI background is EP Natural Black from [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/ep-natural-black/).